robvanuden/web/source/docs/sharing-builds/external-files.md

 Note, that instead of `develop` also a tag like `1.2.3` could be used, allowing to use lightweight versioning.

-### Extension Points
+## Templating

-Besides natural extensibility points like partial classes or type inheritance, this approach also supports minor output modifications in the form of **conditionals and replacements**.
+Besides natural extension points like partial classes or type inheritance, this approach supports minor output modifications in the form of **conditionals and replacements**.
 Considering a template like this:

 ```csharp
 class Build